makersacademy/takeaway-challenge/README.md

 To complete the process - I just ask the customer to input their order in the Order class.

 ## User Story 3

+> As a customer
+> So that I can verify that my order is correct
+> I would like to check that the total I have been given
+> matches the sum of the various dishes in my order

+For this user-story, I ran the string through a method that formatted the text to a split up array.
+From here, I pushed the formatted array through a method that calculates the actual cost, then did a check on what the customer thought their food was going to cost.
+Then, a simple error is thrown if there is anything different between the two.